Arts and Entertainment

 Nancy Wood has been a journalist for more than 35 years, working in print, radio and television.
 She was a National Assembly reporter for the Montreal Gazette, a Queen’s Park reporter for the Toronto Star and a senior writer in Maclean’s magazine’s Ottawa bureau.
 She is currently a copy editor for CBC.ca.

 John Wesley Dafoe Award for Politics

-Catherine Pike spent 28 years in the newsroom at the Toronto Star as a designer and editorial art director.
-A previous NNA winner and nominee in Presentation, she currently teaches in the Advertising and Graphic Design program in the Faculty of Media and Creative Arts at Humber College, Lakeshore Campus.
+Catherine Pike spent 28 years at the Toronto Star as a designer and editorial art director.
+A previous NNA winner and finalist in Presentation, she has taught for the past 10 years in the Advertising and Graphic Design program, Faculty of Media and Creative Arts at Humber College in Toronto.

 Project of the Year

 Gene Allen is a professor of journalism at Ryerson University.
 Before joining the Journalism faculty, he worked as a journalist for more than 20 years, mostly as an editor and reporter at the Globe and Mail, and as a producer in TV news, radio current affairs and TV documentaries at CBC.
 He was director of research for Canada: A People’s History and is the author of Making National News: A History of Canadian Press.